-How To Succeed In Finding A Job In 2019
+How To Succeed In Finding A Job

 With many online job search tools available today, it is easy and convenient to find job postings and apply.
 It is a surefire way to keep busy.
 Some people believe it is a numbers game – you submit so many applications, one will eventually lead to an interview, possibly to an offer and a new job.
 But there is a better way!

 HAVE YOU EVER CONSIDERED GOING ABOUT YOUR JOB SEARCH STRATEGICALLY?

 Treat your job search as a work project.
 If not, why not?
 “The definition of insanity is doing the same thing over and over again but expecting different results.”
 (Albert Einstein)